 Chelsea Raulerson is a computational biologist who specializes in in next generation sequence (NGS) analysis in genomics, metagenomics and transcriptomics Dr. Raulerson is the lead bioinformatics analysis for the data processing of clinical samples to identify genetic variation including SNVs, InDels, translocation and gene fusions in patient samples.

 Benjamin Wakeland, M.S.

 Benjamin Wakeland is a member of the Immunology Department embedded with the BICF team.
 He is a lead software engineer with specialization in genomics.
 Mr. Wakeland has been developing packages for high-throughput genomics analysis for over 10 years.
 Mr. Wakeland oversees LIMS workflow development and instrument integration.
 He is also the lead developer of the UTSW Clinically Operable Interpretations kNowledgebase (U-COIN).

 Jeremy Mathews, B.S.

-Jeremy Mathews is a computational biologist intern with a specialization in cloud computing.
+Jeremy Mathews is a Computational Biologist specialization in cloud computing and data analysis.
 Mr. Mathews is developing software containers (docker, singularity) and converting existing bioinformatics workflows for deployment on the cloud, on platforms including AWS, Azure and platforms such as DNA Nexus.